wharfkit/website/src/lib/docs/Antelope/Serializer.md

 */
 ```

-This example shows creating a strongly typed `transfer` object, which when output through `console.log` shows all of the Antelope data types.
-The `transfer` object is then passed to the `Serializer.objectify` method which walks the object and converts all of its properties into native Javascript types, like strings and numbers.
+This example shows how to create a strongly typed `transfer` object, which when output through `console.log` shows all of the Antelope data types.
+The `transfer` object is then passed to the `Serializer.objectify` method, which walks the object and converts all of its properties into native Javascript types (like strings and numbers).